SpiceTopia’s Curry Formula

 Disclaimer

-We are not Indian, we do not have Indian roots, and we are not experts in Indian food.
+We are not Indian, we do not have Indian roots, but we are fanatics about Indian food.
 Our basic “Indian” Curry Formula is based on food we’ve tasted at Indian and Pakistani restaurants here in the United States and in Great Britain.

 And yes, we know many of the dishes we’ve experienced are in no way authentic to the many different regional dishes found in India, but they are delicious, and delicious is something we get behind all day long!